Make the decision.

 For life decisions — not medical, financial, or legal advice

-No wrong answers — just say what's on your mind.
+No wrong answers — just say what's been on your mind.

 Step 2 of 7